hiteshgrover06/feat-transactions-ng-app/README.md

 # App can be started from the root itslef
 `npm run start:app`
 * This will install the depencies for both the backend and frontend apps.
-* And open the application running at `http://localhost:4200/transactions`
+* And opens the application running at `http://localhost:4200/transactions`

 # Assignment Rabobank